20 Fun Things To Do in Amman, Jordan

 - 2 JOD, free with Jordan Pass

-I know that this is the most obvious place to visit in Amman, Jordan.
+I know that this is one of the most obvious places to visit in Amman, Jordan.
 Even though I try to skip the most touristy things when I travel, the Citadel of Amman impressed me a lot and it’s on the top of my favorite things to do in Amman.
+It is also where I got some of my best photos of Jordan.

 I highly recommend visiting the Citadel as early as possible in order to avoid the suffocating heat and the crowds.
 Sunset and sunrise are particularly enchanting moments from the 850 m high Jebel Al Qala’a hill.